 The excursions are preceded by a briefing in BioMa and preparation at the equipped facilities of the REEFugio, which is equipped with toilets and changing rooms, and the possibility of renting a neoprene suit and fins for free, while masks and snorkels must be personal and participants must bring them with them.
 We would like to remind you that, in compliance with the anti covid regulations, the suits will be sanitized after each use and the premises (BioMa and the REEFugio) sanitized twice a day.

-WHEN: every Saturday and Sunday from 2 July to 4 September, at 10 am and 4 pm
+– every Saturday and Sunday from 24 June to 10 September, at 10 am and 4 pm

 DURATION: about two and a half hours

 MEETING: BioMa (former Miramare Castle Stables)

 FACILITIES: neoprene underwear and fins on free loan – guided tour of BioMa – services and changing rooms available to participants

 REQUIREMENT: be able to swim and use snorkeling equipment